sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 int errorCode = fetchCitiesFromDb(aQuery, v);
 ```

 The drawback is that such APIs are not so easy to understand.
-By default one would expect to find the output at the return value and would interpret parameters as inputs, but it's not the case with this solution.
+By default, one would expect to find the output at the return value and would interpret parameters as inputs, but it's not the case with this solution.
 It's simply not straightforward.

 ### Using exceptions

 Another option for error handling is the obvious one!
 Use exceptions.
 Well, if you can.
 They are not allowed in all the different environments, some teams ban their usage.

-It's a controversial topic in a sense that people can be very opinionated about exceptions, many books and conference talks could be and were filled with exceptions.
+It's a controversial topic in the sense that people can be very opinionated about exceptions, many books and conference talks could be and were filled with exceptions.

 Some argue that they are costly.
 As always, it depends.
 If you spend most of your time reading from a database or sending data over the network, then it's not so important.

 On the other hand, what is always true is that it goes completely around the normal control flow and it's very difficult to reason about code using exceptions.
 Often you don't see, or it's very difficult to see starting from where you end up where.
 Many misuse exceptions, log errors several times and keep rethrowing exceptions.

-I think the only way it could work well, if you have an exception handling strategy taht is clearly stated as part of the documentation.
+I think the only way it could work well is if you have an exception-handling strategy that is clearly stated as part of the documentation.
 Even then there is a fair chance that it won't be respected.
 Especially in a big corporation where people always come and go.

 ### Using `std::variant` or `std::optional`

 A modern answer to this burning question is to use one of the data structures introduced by C++17, `variant` or `optional`.
 If you pick `std::optional`, then the presence of a value would mean that everything went fine, as expected.
 If the value is missing, or in other words, if the return value is `std::nullopt`, you have to deal with the error case.

-This approach has (at least) one shortcoming, there is no way to difference between different error cases.
+This approach has (at least) one shortcoming, there is no way to differentiate between different error cases.

-A status code can have many values, you might throw exceptions of many different types and/or with different message, but you either have a value present or not with `std::optional`.
+A status code can have many values, you might throw exceptions of many different types and/or with different messages, but you either have a value present or not with `std::optional`.

 That's why for cases that would require different error codes, `std::variant` is often picked.
 A `std::variant` is often referred to as a type-safe union.
-In reality, it's a class template taking different types and it will always hold exactly one those.
+In reality, it's a class template taking different types and it will always hold exactly one of those.
 That's why it's mandatory for the first type to be default constructible (or use the [`std::monostate`](https://en.cppreference.com/w/cpp/utility/variant/monostate) as a placeholder).
 When you instantiate a variant without specifying its value, it'll be the default constructed version of the first type.

 But let's get back to error handling.
 How does a `variant` help?